PauloCareli/ainimal-detector/readme.md

 ## Overview

 AInimal Detector is an innovative project that employs deep learning with YOLO (You Only Look Once) to effectively detect animals in images and videos.
-Specifically designed to support researchers in fields requiring animal detection, such as camera traps, this project is actively contributing to a Master's project at UFJF (Universidade Federal de Juiz de Fora).
+Specifically designed to support researchers in fields like wildlife monitoring and conservation, it is particularly useful for analyzing data from camera traps.
+This project is actively contributing to a Master's project at UFJF (Universidade Federal de Juiz de Fora).

 ![Welcome - Light theme](pyqt/assets/welcome_light.png)